techidaily/site-win11-tips/source/_posts/bypassing-admin-restrictions-on-windows-safety-settings.md

  Reinstalling Windows 11 by downloading an ISO with Media Creation Tool is a drastic potential solution.
 However, users have confirmed updating Windows 11 in such a way works for fixing this error.
 Furthermore, you can select to preserve apps and files when reinstalling.
 This is how to reinstall Windows 11:

 1. Download the latest Windows 11 ISO with the Media Creation Tool.
-Our guide on[how to download a Windows 11 ISO](https://www.makeuseof.com/windows-11-download-iso/) includes step-by-step instructions for how to do so.
+Our guide on [how to download a Windows 11 ISO](https://www.makeuseof.com/windows-11-download-iso/) includes step-by-step instructions for how to do so.
 2. Then double-click your downloaded Windows 11 ISO file.
 3. Click**setup.exe** to open the Windows 11 installer.
 ![The Windows 11 Setup window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/windows-11-setup-window.jpg)